Let's stick to plan A

 I bristled for all the good it did me.
-Mat Waterson had said that I was ‘giving him a migraine’ just before he grabbed that iron bar.
+Mat Waterson had said 'You're giving me a migraine.’ just before he grabbed that iron bar.

 “So what now?
 You toss me in jail and throw away the key?”

 “But when it comes down to it,” she said, “You didn’t really do any harm and I’m inclined to forgive and forget.
-With strings attached, of course.”
+With strings, of course.”

 “What strings?”
 I sat up and leaned forward.

-“You agree to leave Pine Mountain.
+“You leave Pine Mountain.
 Go back home and finish that project you claim you’re in the middle of.
 Assuming that wasn’t a lie, too.”

 “I told you, everything I said. . .”

-I did, but wasn’t about to say it out loud.
+I did, but wasn’t about to say it.
 That would only bolster her argument, and part of me wanted her to know that I really could be trusted.